 The reality is that if the supplement works as well as advertised, consumers will naturally want to continue using it, at which point they can place another order when the need arises.

 Read the fine print, which will often be located in the company’s Terms & Conditions, or even in a small section on the checkout page.
 If on the checkout page, most reputable manufacturers will include the ability to opt out of the program with the simple press of a button.

-What’s the Bottom Line Regarding Supplements?
+What’s the Bottom Line When Shopping for a Supplement?

-Manufacturers can make essentially any claim they want, and aren’t required by any governmental body to back up those claims, or even to prove that their supplements actually contain the ingredients they advertise.
+Manufacturers can make essentially any claim they want and aren’t required by any governmental body to back up those claims, or even prove that their supplements actually contain the ingredients they advertise.

 The good news is that you now have all the tools necessary to decide which supplements you should be taking, and how to discern which manufacturers are legitimate, and which are scams.
-In additon, HighYa is here to help you research a wide variety of nutritional supplements.
+In addition, HighYa is here to help you research a wide variety of nutritional supplements.